dkandalov/dkandalov.github.io/micro-blog.md

 Premature optimisation or prudent code avoiding `Iterator` allocation?

 #### 2024/01/22
 Pedantic alert 🤓🚨 Are there any docs saying that #Kotlin `val` actually means "value"?
-It's "local property" in the spec <https://kotlinlang.org/spec/declarations.html#local-property-declaration>.
-"Property" in the grammar <https://kotlinlang.org/docs/reference/grammar.html#propertyDeclaration>.
-And "read-only local variable" in the documentation <https://kotlinlang.org/docs/basic-syntax.html#variables>.
+It's "local property" in [the language spec](https://kotlinlang.org/spec/declarations.html#local-property-declaration).
+"Property" in [the grammar](https://kotlinlang.org/docs/reference/grammar.html#propertyDeclaration).
+And "read-only local variable" in [the documentation](https://kotlinlang.org/docs/basic-syntax.html#variables).

 #### 2024/01/20
 I did the NO_SCREAMING_SNAKE_CONSTANTS lightning talk at the last XTC meetup.
 An interesting observation is that with the same style, it's easier to change `val`s to `const`s or back without updating all usages.
 And a suggestion to try uppercase for vars and mutable data instead 😯